-The WCCNM budgets for its two contractors, five of the board's discretionary expenses and the Central Regions four Business & Career Centers (Centers) each year.
-The Board also carves out an amount from each funding stream such as Adult, DW, Youth & Admin for planned carry in for year two of each annual allocation.
-Once these are calculated, contractors' figures are inserted into the budget template, business centers costs net infrastructure reimbursements, all remaining dollars granted to WCCNM fall into one of two training expenditure categories; the

-Adult/Dislocated Worker and Youth.
+The WCCNM budgets for its two contractors (Adult/Dislocated Worker and Youth programs), five of the board's discretionary expenses and the Central Regions four NMWC One-Stop Centers each year.
+The Board also carves out an amount from each funding stream such as Adult, Dislocated Worker, Youth and Administration for planned carry in for year two of each annual allocation.
+Once these are calculated, contractors' figures are inserted into the budget template, business centers costs net infrastructure reimbursements, all remaining dollars granted to WCCNM fall into one of two training expenditure categories; the Adult/Dislocated Worker and Youth.
 Since all granted NMDWS formula monies available are places into the budget in full each year & contractors cannot exceed their contracted amounts there is a Board Contingency fund that can subsidize as a cushion in the event any overages or the overages occurring will be taken from the participant training expenditure activities.
 Further these training activities are monitored by the Administrative Entity throughout the program year including meetings with staff who manage at the service level of each contract and monitoring reviews.